 How to start acting on this concept in your company

-Of course I could promote Equalture’s Team Composition technology as the one way to go, but I would be even more happy to provide you with some food for thoughts first.
+Of course I could promote Equalture’s Team Composition technology as the one way to go, but I would be even more happy to provide you with some food for thought first.
 Tools are always a very nice helping hand, but just like everything else, you can also start practicing this concept yourself.
 Just to (hopefully) make you realise that it works.
 So here’s what you can do.

 Pick a certain team of certain project within one of your team.
 For instance creating a new promo video.

 - Now try to write down the different milestones you need to complete in order to launch this feature and what is needed in order to accomplish this milestone.
 For instance, you need determine the goal of the video, write the script, create the visuals (since it will be an illustrated video), check the result and distribute it on your different social channels.

 - Now link the people in your team to the different traits you wrote down.
 It’s likely that you will find out that, for some traits, a lot of people tick the box, but you’re missing out on some other traits as well.
 We call this your skill/personality gaps.
 This is great, because improvement starts with having clear insights.

-From this point you can walk two different routes: (i) training people in the skills you’re missing or (ii) hiring someone who masters these skills.
+- From this point you can walk two different routes: (i) training people in the skills you’re missing or (ii) hiring someone who masters these skills.
 And that’s it!

 Company growth is a result of team success, and team success isn’t determined by the sum of all individuals.
 It’s determined by the mix of all individuals.